These soft and tender Lemon Ricotta Cookies are naturally eggless, bursting with fresh citrus flavor, and easy to make. Perfect for any occasion!

 - Line baking sheet with parchment paper or silicone mats.

-- Roll out each scoop of cookie dough between the palms of your hands and roll the tops in the sanding sugar.
+- Roll out each scoop of cookie dough between the palms of your hands.

 - Bake for 20-25 minutes or until bottoms are lightly browned.